Magma: A set of objects that can be "added" or "combined" in some way, so that if you add any two of them the result is also in the set. That's it.

 There's an alternate way to get from magma to group.
 You add different properties along the way, but when they're all combined they add up to the same thing that the previous path did.
 However, these properties are harder for most things to satisfy, and so they're not generally as useful; most of the things you use that'll satisfy any of these do so because they're all the way to a group already.

-Quasigroup: This one's a little subtle.
-It's a magma, but the operation has the property that you can transform any element of the set to any other element by combining it with an appropriate third element.
+Quasigroup: A magma with "divisibility".
+This property's a little subtle: it means the operation can transform any element of the set to any other element by combining it with an appropriate third element.
 It has to do so whether the first element is the left or right argument, but the element you choose to combine it with can be different in the two cases.

 The integers with subtraction form a quasigroup - if I want to transform "2" into "5", I can do it with